yaqingwang/WeFEND-AAAI20/README.md

 high-quality labeled samples__ is the major challenge in employing deep learning models for fake news detection.

 ### Solution:
-We propose a reinforced weakly supervised fake news detection framework, i.e., WeFEND, which can __leverage users’ reports as weak supervision__ to enlarge the amount of training data for fake news detection.
+We propose a reinforced weaklysupervised fake news detection framework, i.e., WeFEND, which can __leverage users’ reports as weak supervision__ to enlarge the amount of training data for fake news detection.

 ## Experiment